MCResourcePile/pgm-maps/README.md

 - Is the XML included and properly formatted (4 spaces, no tabs, etc)?
 - Is the `map.png` included, have the correct dimensions (290 x 246), and not distorted?
 - Has the map been correctly pruned?

+If a map has already been added, we will only accept alternate versions of it if it is different enough from the existing version.
+When making a pull request, please clearly outline what makes your version different.

 Notice
 -----------------